mapbox/batfish/docs/configuration.md

 ### webpackLoaders

+Type: `Array<Object>`.

-Type: `Array<Object>` loader configuration to pass to Webpack during both Webpack builds (client bundling and HTML generating).
+Additional loader configuration to pass to Webpack during both Webpack builds (client bundling and HTML generating).
 Each object should be a [Webpack Rule](https://webpack.js.org/configuration/module/#rule).

 **Warning:** You may need remove the extensions for files your new loader(s) handles from [`fileLoaderExtensions`](#fileloaderextensions).

 ### webpackPlugins

+Type: `Array<Object>`.

-Type: `Array<Object>` plugin configuration to pass to Webpack during the client bundling task.
+Additional plugin configuration to pass to Webpack during the client bundling task.

 ### webpackStaticIgnore

+Type: [Webpack `Condition`].

-A [Webpack Condition](https://webpack.js.org/configuration/module/#condition) - Any modules matching this description will be ignored (with the [ignore-loader](https://github.com/cherrry/ignore-loader)) during the static Webpack build.
+Any modules matching this description will be ignored (with the [ignore-loader](https://github.com/cherrry/ignore-loader)) during the static Webpack build.
 **Any dependencies that cannot execute in Node (e.g. because they reference `window` or `document`) should be targeted by this option.**
 You may need to other precautions, as well.
 But most of the time, this will help you use browser-only libraries without breaking your static build.

 ### babelPlugins

+Type: `Array`.

-Type: `Array` plugins to pass to Babel during both Webpack builds (client bundling and HTML generating).
+Additional plugins to pass to Babel during both Webpack builds (client bundling and HTML generating).
 **You should `require()` your plugins instead of referencing them as strings.**
 Otherwise, Babel might end up looking in the wrong place for the npm package.

 ### babelPresets

+Type: `Array`.

-Type: `Array` presets to pass to Babel during both Webpack builds (client bundling and HTML generating).
+Additional presets to pass to Babel during both Webpack builds (client bundling and HTML generating).
 **You should `require()` your presets instead of referencing them as strings.**
 Otherwise, Babel might end up looking in the wrong place for the npm package.

 ### babelExclude

-Type: `WebpackCondition`.
+Type: [Webpack `Condition`].
-Default: `/node_modules\/!(@mapbox\/batfish\/)/`
+Default: `/node_modules\/!(@mapbox\/batfish\/)/`.

-Any [valid Webpack Condition](https://webpack.js.org/configuration/module/#condition) will work here.
+Any valid [Webpack `Condition`] will work here.

 You'll need to use this if, for example, you use a library that includes ES2015 but is not compiled for publication (e.g. any of the [promise-fun](https://github.com/sindresorhus/promise-fun) modules).

 ### postcssPlugins

 Type: `Array<Function> | Function`.
-Default: Autoprefixer only.
+Default: [Autoprefixer].

 All of the CSS you load via [`stylesheets`] is run through [PostCSS](http://postcss.org/), so you can apply any [PostCSS plugins](https://github.com/postcss/postcss/blob/master/docs/plugins.md) to it.
 By default, only [Autoprefixer] is applied.